 1. Reach out directly. send them an email.
 Address them by name, mention how you found out about them, and explain why you want them specifically to work for you.
 What background do they have that you want?
 Not just queerness: I mean their technical background.
 I was not hired into my current role because I am a queer lady.
 I was hired into it because I have the chops to do the job.

 So let me level with you: you and every other company in tech are all after a pretty small group of people, and that group of people is pretty skeptical of you specifically based on past experiences with companies that look a lot like yours.
 This is very much an uphill slog.
 You’re going to have to climb.

 Sidenote on this: do not end the message with “and if you’re not interested, please send along the names of anyone else who might be!” a) This person does not know you.
 Why are they gonna give you free access to their network that they spent time, energy, and money building, and in the process subject their friends to unsolicited contact from a company that did not pass the screen? b) This makes your explanation of why you want them specifically seem disingenuous, because you capped it off with “also please send along literally anybody else.”

 2. Be prepared to answer hard questions.
 What percentage of your leadership is (insert some group you have none of on your leadership team)?
 What is your company’s policy around (something you’ve never heard of)?
 In performance reviews, how do you control for (something you have never considered)?
 These, by the way, are the easy questions.
 They get a lot harder when you bring these folks on.
 And you want them to ask these questions, because finding good answers is how your team gets better.
-It’s not annoying or burdensome or “stirring the pot” or whatever that old white dude on your board is telling you it is: it’s an important method by which these candidates add value to your team.
+It’s not annoying or burdensome or “stirring the pot” or whatever that old white turtle man on your board is telling you it is: it’s an important method by which these candidates add value to your team.